jpzk/cairosketchpad/README.md

 cairosketchpad 0.1
 ==================

 cairosketchpad is a live coding sketchpad for Python/Cairo.
-See the following example!
+See the [screencast](https://www.youtube.com/watch?v=gmYdJuwVxYQ&feature=youtu.be) for an explanation.

 ## Example